-In the early 1960s, Laurence Rockefeller was determined to build a great Hawaii resort and golf course regardless of cost or challenges-of-location.
+In the early 1960s, Laurence Rockefeller was determined to build a notable Hawaii resort and golf course regardless of cost or challenges-of-location.
 On a remote expanse of black lava located between two white sandy beaches, he—and famed course designer Robert Trent Jones Sr.—found the perfect spot.
 And since 1964, Mauna Kea Golf Course has been the prototype for island course design.
-Its 18 holes offer panoramic ocean vistas, large undulating greens and 120 well-positioned bunkers.
+Its 18 holes offer panoramic ocean vistas, large undulating greens and 120 formidable bunkers.
 The par-3 signature 3rd Hole demands significant water carry along a dramatic rocky shoreline where the surging Pacific races into the nooks and crannies of several inlets.
-Unlike its sister course — Hapuna Prince Golf Course — approach shots are key to good scoring.
+Unlike its sibling — Hapuna Prince Golf Course (where a premium is applied to tee shots) — approach shots are key to good scoring at Mauna Kea.
 Be sure to ascertain the exact pin position and stay near or below the hole.Read about the 2009 renovation

 With so many elevated approaches, the focal point of the renovation was to ‘cup’ the greens, which had settled in such a manner that approach shots just could not hold the putting surfaces with regularity.
 Cupping, re-contouring and moving to contemporary super-dwarf Tifeagle Bermudagrass were the primary tasks to tackle.
 The new turf also reduces (but does not eliminate) a certain amount of grain from the greens and thereby sustains a little less ‘read’ before putting.